webbeetechnologies/bamboo-atoms/DEVELOPER_NOTES.md

 -   As a developer, I want to inject module level styles at a lower level in the component tree.
 -   As a developer, I want to consume the theme in my components; Class OR Function Components
 -   As a developer, I want to overwrite the style of my components
+-   As a developer, I want to inject a custom style extraction function.

 #### Acceptance Criteria